PascaleBeier/AntiRobot-Contact-Form/readme.txt

 * Found a bug?
 File an Issue on [GitHub](https://github.com/PascaleBeier/antirobot-contact-form)!

 = System requirements =

-If you can run WordPress, you can run this plugin.

 * WordPress 4.6 or higher

 = Support the Author =